dhita-irma/cs50w-search/README.md

 This project imitate the front-end for Google Search, Google Image Search, and Google Advanced Search.
 Any query made would be redirected to Google.
 Written purely in HTML and CSS.

 ## Instalation
-To run this project, you can directly open index.html on live server.
+To run this project, you can directly open index.html in the browser.

 ## Features
 - **Text Query**: Users can type in a query in the search box, click “Google Search”, and they will taken to the Google search results for that page.